-This cutie is adult, neutered male with an ear-tip.
+This cutie is an adult, neutered male with an ear-tip.
 He’s super friendly and loves to cuddle while he talks in little meows as he’s being petted and held.
-He started out really small and grew quickly, after regular meals came his way.
+He started out really small and grew quickly after regular meals came his way.
 Yes, they can grow, or continue growing, until they are about three years old.
 We think he was about 3 years old when we rescued him.
 The ear-tip is from being neutered at a TNR clinic.
 Our best guess is that he was abandoned or lost originally.
-TCats usually end up getting ear-tipped when they have been feeding with feral colony cats.
-Then, when trapped and scared, sometimes no one takes time to realize they are scared, not feral.
+Very tame cats usually end up getting ear-tipped when they have been feeding with feral colony cats.

-He seems to be fine with other cats.
-The dog received a few hisses, but that’s okay.
+He is good with other cats.
+The dog received a few hisses at first, but that’s okay.
 Trusting dogs when a cat lives outside is dangerous.
 He was malnourished, full of fleas, and injured.
 Clearly, he’d been outside for some time.
 The resident dog and Sebastian get along fine now.
-Sebastian clearly likes to run the show, but he will get along with other cats and is smart enough to train.
+Sebastian clearly likes to run the show, but he gets along with other cats and is smart enough to train.
 So why is he now a resident with seniors and special needs kitties?

+First, he needed kitty physical therapy for the injured paw.
 Sebastian’s nails don’t retract fully, which contributes to injuring and re-injuring his paw and wrist.
 He needs regular nail trims to try to prevent more paw/arm injuries.
 Shorter nails also make him easier to cuddle and keep him from catching claws on things around the house.
 Without close monitoring, he continues to re-injure his wrist and leg over and over.
 Repetitive injuries eventually cause permanent damage.
-Plus, he’s a huge escape risk.
+He’s also a huge escape risk!

 This fellow is the ultimate in the world of curious cats.
 He’s been shut in closets and cupboards.
 He’s gotten stuck in the little vent cap above the microwave.
 He goes in or out any opening, quickly–including doors.
 Unfortunately, he likes to make a game of running out the door.

-It seems that his teenage behaviors are going to continue, and he’ll keep everyone very busy laughing and bailing him out of trouble.
-He’s also a foody with no discretion.
+It seems his teenage behavior is going to continue throughout his adult life, and he’ll keep everyone very busy laughing and bailing him out of trouble.
+He’s also foody with no discretion.
 Weight is an issue for him.
 He LOVES food!
-Your food, his food, the dog’s food (dog does not see humor in this habit)!
+Your food, his food, the dog’s food (the dog does not see the humor in this habit)!

-Sebastian is 5-6 years old.
-He’s a medium-to-large (11 pounds +/- a bit) black short-haired cat with gorgeous two-tone gold eyes.
-He’s extremely smart and has lots of personality.
-The toy he’s playing with in the video below is one of the toys we use for paw therapy.
+Sebastian is a medium-to-large (11 pounds +/- a bit) black short-haired cat with gorgeous two-tone gold eyes.
+He’s extremely smart and has a great personality.
+The toy he’s playing with, in the video below, is one of the toys we use for paw therapy.
 He has to use his paw and wrist to try to catch the ball.